janziemba/react-native-simple-ui/README.md

 All available components can be found [here](/src/components/)

 ## withTheme high order component
-You can define styles with theme primitives:
+You can define styles with index primitives:
 ```jsx
 ...
 import { withTheme } from 'react-native-simple-ui';